kernythree/minimal-working-example-mkdocs/README.md

 ## Deploying site on GitLab page

-Create a `.gitlab-ci.yml` file in the root of your repository to define the GitLab CI/CD pipeline for building and deploying GitLab Pages:
+Create a `.gitlab-ci.yml` file in the root of your repository to define the GitLab CI/CD pipeline for building and deploying the page:

 ```
 image: python:3.9